NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 For time sake, we could just hardcode end effectors to operate on sets of joints eg left arm, right arm etc. And then have UI interaction to move the end effectors.
 Oppose to trying to have a procedural approach with user selection of bones, mapping back to the correct joints etc, we could just hard code pre-defined (rig like) controls (assuming the same joint hierarchy is used between BVH files, which we know for the humanoid files we got, is the case).
 In this case we don't need the Skeleton and Bone classes really, as we are just modifying sets of joints directly and then their primitives will be updated for drawing, so I could maybe use the FK / BVH Viewer fork as a starting point, oppose to going back to the original assignment code base ?
 Depends if I want to try and do a more efficient bone primitive update (oppose to re-building per tick).

-Recursive build step, recursive update step (pass new transform matrix to bones, recalc bone start/end points internally updating vertex buffers without recreating)
+Recursive build step, recursive update step (pass new transform matrix to bones, recalc bone start/end points internally updating vertex buffers without recreating) (see above section).

 Need to create a hash map of Bones to joints, so we can efficiently do recursive traversal of joint hierarchy for updates to joint transforms, and then pass them to the bones of each joint, we don't want to have to search each bone for the correct bone matching the current JointID each time.
 This is making me think I could abandon the BVH Class, and combine it all into the anim_state class.
 Thus all the original BVH Data, joints, channels will live together and will make mapping between joints and bones easier.
 I will also get rid of the skeleton class and instead keep bones within an array in the anim_state class (as all skeleton class does is encapsulate an array of bones and render them, we can implement this in anim_state).

 As for storing the BVH motion data, for now we will use the same approach, but I may need to abstract the motion data array a bit, so I can more easily overwrite joint angles if IK is used for certain joints.

 Remove the mesh object from bone class, not gonna have time to render mesh bones for now.

+Makes sense to merge BVH_Data class with Anim_Data so joints are directly part of class members, can do mapping between bones and joints + storing the motion data directly within, so IK can overwrite affected joints per frame motion data, with resulting IK angles.

 ##### User Interaction with Bones/Joints Ideas